LukasMindlberger/omni/README.md

 You can try out the current pre-alpha version of Omni by following the instructions below.

 ### Developers
-If you have Node.js installed and wish to tinker with the UI:
+If you have Node.js installed and wish to tinker with the app or UI:

 Install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now)